sethagee/minima/_posts/2021-12-20-simple-lin-reg.md

 usemathjax: true
 ---

-In this project, we explore the idea behind simple linear regression, the gradient descent algorithm, and implement it using Python.
+In this article, we explore the idea behind simple linear regression, the gradient descent algorithm, and implement it using Python.
 A comparison between our implementation is given against that from sklearn.
 We will be needing the packages below:

 ```python